 I have a template card that I copy each time I create a new post.
 I simply change the name of the card and fill out all the important information.
 Then I can check off each step as it’s finished.
-I find that’s easier than copying a Google Doc.

 The checklist is divided into seven sections:

 You’re not allowed to skip any of these sections!
 If you need to remove some steps that don’t apply to you, that’s acceptable.
 I totally understand if you aren’t using “The Twitter” and have no idea what “Click to Tweet” means.